top of page

 That the Stars & Stripes (the American flag) was designed in Philadelphia by Betsy Ross?
 The Betsy Ross House, located in Old City, is a popular historic site where visitors can take in the sights and sounds of the American flag’s birthplace.

 That Elfreth’s Alley in Old City Philadelphia is the United States’ oldest residential street?
 Today, the museum and alley tours offer a glimpse into the lives of everyday colonial Americans.
-You can spend an afternoon strolling along the cobblestone street featuring 32 beautiful houses, built between 1728 and 1836, or take a guided tour for just $5.
+You can spend an afternoon strolling along the cobblestone street featuring 32 beautiful houses, built between 1728 and 1836.

 That the crack in the Liberty Bell is a heavily debated subject among historians?
 One theory is that the Bell was first cracked in 1752 upon its arrival in Philadelphia.